 In addition to the professional artists brought to the campus each year, recitals and performances by students in the Department of Performing Arts are presented regularly.
-Most of these programs are free or have a very low admission charge.
+Most of these programs are free; however, some may have a very low admission charge.
 A TWU student ID is usually required.
+Any TWU student ID is usually required.
 Any TWU student may audition for a part in dance concerts, plays, or musicals.
-Additional information may be obtained from the appropriate departmental offices at the beginning of each semester.
+Additional information may be obtained from the academic departmental offices at the beginning of each semester.